dontpanicdao/dontpanicdao.github.io/README.md

  - Figure out what does the page Signature and rename if needed and rework code
  - Page 404
  - Modal to explain each page
- - Update security, some packages are obsolete
+ - Update security, some packages are obsolete + get rid of bootstrap ?
  - Do "About" page with link to github
  - On convertor page would a global switch Dec <==> Hex be better?
- - Save selector as local storage?
- - get rid of bootstrap
- - Is the store used or planned to be used?
+ - Save selector as local storage? ==> Is the store used or planned to be used?
 If not ==> Remove it
  - Add a page with infos such as MAX_FELT, table of power of 2, other stuff?

 ## Dev Tools for StarkNet